Windows Server 2016

 You need administrator permissions to use some TestComplete features.
 See Specifics of Using TestComplete on Various Windows Operating Systems.

-For more information on using TestComplete under a non-administrator account, see Working With TestComplete Under a User Accounts.
+For more information on using TestComplete under a non-administrator account, see Working With TestComplete Under User Accounts.

 Virtual machines like Microsoft Virtual PC or VMware Workstation use a lot of system resources.
 Typically, applications run slower on virtual machines than on desktop computers.
 The more virtual machines run on a computer at the same time, the slower they are.
 To use TestComplete on a virtual machine, use a high-performance host computer that exceeds the recommended requirements to ensure the virtual machine has good performance.